melaniewalsh/AI-for-Humanists/_posts/2021-06-03-colab-tips.md

 author: Maria Antoniak
 ---

 # Colab Tips

-Some tips for running BERT in Colab.
-If you run into strange error messages, your model takes forever to train, or your notebook keeps crashing, check each of these!
+Here are some tips for running BERT in a Google Colab notebook.
+If you run into strange error messages, if your model takes forever to train, or if your notebook keeps crashing, you should check make sure you're following each of these tips!

 * When preparing your data, you must use a tokenizer that matches your pre-trained model (cased vs uncased, BERT vs DistilBERT, sequential vs model, etc.).
 * Re-load / re-initialize models before re-fine-tuning with different parameters.